 We had now successfully compared our records to the customer’s.
 However, as a double check we then decided to do a comparison from the customer’s records, just in case we had missed something.

-This time we created the VLOOKUP in the customer’s worksheet.
-The first thing we needed to do was move the invoice column so that it was the first column in our transaction list (Table Array).
-After doing this we then inserted the VLOOKUP function into a new column called ‘Our record’.
+This time, we created the VLOOKUP in the customer’s worksheet.
+The first thing we needed to do was move the invoice column to the first position in our transaction list (Table Array).
+After doing this, we then inserted the VLOOKUP function into a new column called ‘Our record’.

 Guy copied the function down and then created the ‘Comparison’ column.
-Our double check confirmed that the customer had under paid us $100 on invoice 2464.
-Our check also showed that the customer had quite possible recorded the invoice number for invoice 2466 as 2646.
+Our double check confirmed that the customer had underpaid us $100 on invoice 2464.
+Our check also showed that the customer had possibly recorded the invoice number for invoice 2466 as 2646.

 Conclusion

-Guy could now go back to the customer to discuss the information that may have been keyed in error and to supply copies of the invoices that the customer didn’t have a record of receiving.
+Guy could now go back to the customer to discuss any information that may have been keyed in error and to provide copies of the invoices the customer didn’t have a record of receiving.

-We cover the VLOOKUP function in our Excel Stage 3 courses.
-If you are dealing with large data this training is definitely for you.
+We cover the VLOOKUP function in my Excel Stage 3 course.
+If you are dealing with large data, this training is definitely for you.

 Watch the Excel VLOOKUP Function to compare two lists Tutorial